arp242/goatcounter/README.markdown

 and use PostgreSQL.

 It's recommended to use the latest release as in the above command.
-The master branch should be reasonably stable, but no guarantees, and sometimes I don't write release/upgrade notes until the actual release.
+The master branch should be reasonably stable but no guarantees, and sometimes I don't write detailed release/upgrade notes until the actual release.

 It's not recommended to use `go get` in GOPATH mode since that will ignore the dependency versions in go.mod.